 This incoterm is also primarily used in sea freight.

 CIP (Carriage & Insurance Paid To)

-The DDP (Delivery Duty Paid) incoterm, describes a shipment, where seller is obligated to all expenses that may arise.
+The DDP incoterm describes a shipment, where the seller is obligated to all expenses that may arise.
 In the field we operate in, the medical imaging equipment field, this can be a bit tricky incoterm to use, as there sometimes may be a local customs duty, which will affect the price.
-For an instance, Russia is a very expensive country, to import medical equipment to.
-We prefer not to use the DDP incoterm, however – if its a condition to use DDP, we can find out the customs duty, and give you a price.
-We have a very skilled logistics team at LBN Medical.

-Questions regarding incoterms and your deal with LBN Medical, can be directed to our logistics coordinators.
+Questions regarding incoterms in the medical device industry and your deal with LBN Medical can be directed to our logistics coordinators.

 If you want more insights into the world of Incoterms, we recommend watching this great video on the subject: (please notice, the video is about incoterms 2010 and not 2015.
 However, the changes are few.)

 If you would like to learn even more about medical imaging spare parts and equipment, sign up for our newsletter.